THE ROYAL BRITISH LEGION

 The Legion helps beneficiaries in a large number of ways, and works closely with out partner agencies to ensure that the agency with the required skills is involved with the beneficiary, this is looked at on a case by case basis.

-and we launched the Veterans Gateway as a single point of contact for veterans and their families with queries about support.
+and we continue to manage the Veterans Gateway as a single point of contact for veterans and their families with queries about support.

 The Legion also lobbies parliament and Government departments to raise issues affecting the Armed Service personnel, veterans and their families.